CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - The timer-based status check can detect a failing daemon if it fails to respond with valid data on the regular interval, then the service should be stopped and restarted.
 If the service monitor attempts to restart a service within 5(?) seconds of starting that service, it will be stopped and not restarted.
 Some services will have information in the kernel that is required to properly restart them.

 ### User Commands:
 A separate program with the name “services” will parse the arguments passed and call the Service Monitor API accordingly to provide a user interface to the daemon.
 The services CLI application will open the service monitor scheme and reference it with a file descriptor.
 The Service Monitor API will use the getattr & setattr syscalls with to send and receive information from the CLI application.
 While the getattr & setattr calls are still in development the read/write syscalls will be used.
-A GUI alternative should also be relatively easy to build with the same Service Monitor API and libcosmic.
+There is also a GUI alternative that utilizes the Service Monitor API and libcosmic; the command "services-gui" allows the user to open the GUI.

 #### Stories for each user command:
 1. **services list:**